 - This saving grace also teaches you to look forward to the appearance of Jesus.

-- The cult evangelist in me can't help but focus on this text here in Titus 2:13 a bit.
+- The cult evangelist in me cannot help focusing on this text here in Titus 2:13 a bit.
 It is definitely a text that proves the deity of Christ because it speaks of one appearing.
-It isn't the appearing of God and the appearing of Jesus; that is, one appearing for each.
+It isn't the appearing of God and the appearing of Jesus, that is, one appearing for each.
 It is one appearing for Jesus, the great God and Savior.

 - The NIV says, "while we wait for the blessed hope the glorious appearing of our great God and Savior, Jesus Christ," (Titus 2:13).

 - What does it mean: "appearing of the glory"?

 - At Jesus' first coming, we see the manifestation of Grace.
 At the second coming, we see the manifestation of glory.
 He will, upon His return, manifest Himself not only as the returning Savior but also as God.